hashgraph/hedera-sdk-reference/reference/cryptocurrency/AccountInfoQuery.md

 ##### `accountId`: [`AccountId`](reference/cryptocurrency/AccountId.md)

-The `AccountId` for which information is requested
+The account ID for which information is requested

 ---